Jurickson Profar Player Props: Rockies vs. Phillies

-After batting .250 with a double, two home runs, five walks and four RBI in his past 10 games, Jurickson Profar and the Colorado Rockies take on the Philadelphia Phillies (who will start Matt Strahm) at 6:40 PM ET on Thursday.
+Jurickson Profar -- hitting .200 with a double, a home run, five walks and three RBI in his past 10 games -- will be in action for the Colorado Rockies versus the Philadelphia Phillies, with Aaron Nola on the hill, on April 21 at 7:05 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Pirates.
+In his previous game he had a hitless performance (0-for-4) against the Phillies.

 Jurickson Profar Game Info & Props vs. the Phillies